Catoosa County hires new Economic Development Authority director, finance director

 When introduced, Barclift explained that the previous requirements for the position were vastly different from what he’ll be tasked to do.

-Barclift, who previously worked with Senator Jeff Mullis’ office, says he wants to be accessible to the public and laid out his main goal.
+Barclift, who previously worked with Sen. Jeff Mullis’ office, said he wants to be accessible to the public and laid out his main goal.

-After the introduction, Chairman Steven Henry asked for a roll call vote approved the hiring 4-1 with Commissioner Charlie Stephens voting no.
+After the introduction, Board of Commissioners Chairman Steven Henry asked for a roll call vote.
+The board approved the hiring 4-1, with Commissioner Charlie Stephens voting no.

 Separately, the board unanimously approved the promotion from within of Rachel Clark to finance director.

-In his post meeting comments, Commissioner Stephens pointed to infrastructure as the main reason for why he voted no against the hiring of Barclift as EDA Director.
+In his post-meeting comments, Stephens pointed to infrastructure as the main reason for why he voted no against the hiring of Barclift as EDA director.

 Commissioner Chuck Harris said he voted in favor of the hire because he feels the county needs to be proactive in recruiting business to the area.

-“We need new business and we need experts,” Harris opined.
-“We don’t need to just put a for sale sign out on a lot and hope a company says, ‘hey, let’s go to Catoosa County’.
+“We need new business and we need experts,” Harris said.
+“We don’t need to just put a ‘for sale’ sign out on a lot and hope a company says, ‘hey, let’s go to Catoosa County’.
 We need somebody who knows what they’re doing to go out there and sell our county and bring the business in.”